-Pink suggests that we should reward only routine tasks to boost motivation and provide rationale and acknowledge that some activities are boring and allow people to complete the task their way.
+Pink (2011) suggests that we should reward only routine tasks to boost motivation and provide rationale, acknowledge that some activities are boring, and allow people to complete the task their way.
 When we increase variety and mastery opportunities at work, we increase motivation.

 Rewards should be given only after the task is completed, preferably as a surprise, varied in frequency, and alternated between tangible rewards and praise.
-Providing information and meaningful, specific feedback about the effort (not the person) has also been found more effective than material rewards for increasing motivation (Pink, 2009).
+Providing information and meaningful, specific feedback about the effort (not the person) has also been found to be more effective than material rewards for increasing motivation (Pink, 2011).

 Motivation Theories in Organizational Behavior

-Over the years, dozens of theories of motivation have been proposed, and some were developed with workplace productivity in mind.
+Of the dozens of theories of motivation, some were developed with workplace productivity in mind.

-For better or for worse, they have shaped the landscape of our understanding of organizational behavior and have shaped our approaches to employee motivation.
-We discuss here a few of the most frequently applied theories of motivation in organizational behavior.
+They have shaped the landscape of our understanding of organizational behavior and our approaches to employee motivation.
+We discuss a few of the most frequently applied theories of motivation in organizational behavior.

-Frederick Herzberg’s Two-Factor Theory of motivation, also known as dual-factor theory or motivation-hygiene theory, was a result of a study in the 1950s that analyzed responses of 200 accountants and engineers who were asked about their positive and negative feelings about their work.
-Herzberg concluded that two major factors influence employee motivation and satisfaction with their jobs:
+Frederick Herzberg’s (1959) two-factor theory of motivation, also known as dual-factor theory or motivation-hygiene theory, was a result of a study that analyzed responses of 200 accountants and engineers who were asked about their positive and negative feelings about their work.
+Herzberg (1959) concluded that two major factors influence employee motivation and satisfaction with their jobs:

-- Motivator factors that can motivate employees to work harder and lead to on-the-job satisfaction that includes experiences of greater engagement in and enjoyment of the work, feelings of recognition, and a sense of career progression.
+- Motivator factors, which can motivate employees to work harder and lead to on-the-job satisfaction, including experiences of greater engagement in and enjoyment of the work, feelings of recognition, and a sense of career progression

-- Hygiene factors that can potentially lead to dissatisfaction and a lack of motivation if they are absent like adequate compensation, effective company policies, comprehensive benefits, or good relationships with managers and co-workers.
+- Hygiene factors, which can potentially lead to dissatisfaction and a lack of motivation if they are absent, such as adequate compensation, effective company policies, comprehensive benefits, or good relationships with managers and coworkers

 Likewise, the presence of hygiene factors didn’t appear to increase satisfaction and motivation, but their absence caused an increase in dissatisfaction.
-It is debatable whether his theory would hold true today outside of blue-collar industries, particularly with the millennials who, according to recent studies, are reportedly looking for meaningful work and growth.
+It is debatable whether his theory would hold true today outside of blue-collar industries, particularly among younger generations, who may be looking for meaningful work and growth.

-Abraham Maslow’s Hierarchy of Needs theory proposed that employees become motivated along a continuum of satisfaction of needs from basic physiological needs to higher-level psychological needs for growth and self-actualization.
+Abraham Maslow’s hierarchy of needs theory proposed that employees become motivated along a continuum of needs from basic physiological needs to higher level psychological needs for growth and self-actualization.
 The hierarchy was originally conceptualized into five levels:

-- Safety needs that include personal and financial security and health and wellbeing.
+- Safety needs that include personal and financial security, health, and wellbeing

-- Self-actualization needs that define the desire to achieve everything one possibly can and realizing one’s full potential.
+- Self-actualization needs that define the desire to achieve everything we possibly can and realize our full potential

 According to the hierarchy of needs, we must be in good health, safe, and secure with meaningful relationships and confidence before we can reach for the realization of our full potential.

-For a full discussion of other theories of psychological needs and the importance of needs satisfaction, see our article on How to Motivate.
+For a full discussion of other theories of psychological needs and the importance of need satisfaction, see our article on How to Motivate.

-The Hawthorne Effect, named after a series of social experiments on the influence of physical conditions on productivity at Western Electric’s factory at Hawthorne, Chicago in the 1920s and 30s, was first described by Henry Landsberger in 1950 who noticed a tendency for some people to work harder and perform better when researchers were observing them.
+The Hawthorne effect, named after a series of social experiments on the influence of physical conditions on productivity at Western Electric’s factory in Hawthorne, Chicago, in the 1920s and 30s, was first described by Henry Landsberger in 1958 after he noticed some people tended to work harder and perform better when researchers were observing them.

-Although the researchers changed many physical conditions throughout the experiments, including lighting, working hours and breaks, and the employee productivity increased, it was more significant in response to the attention being paid to them, rather than the actual physical changes themselves.
+Although the researchers changed many physical conditions throughout the experiments, including lighting, working hours, and breaks, increases in employee productivity were more significant in response to the attention being paid to them, rather than the physical changes themselves.

-Today the Hawthorne Effect is best understood as a justification for the value of providing employees with specific and meaningful feedback and recognition.
-It is contradicted by the existence of results only workplace environments that allow complete autonomy and is focused on performance and deliverables rather than management of employees.
+Today the Hawthorne effect is best understood as a justification for the value of providing employees with specific and meaningful feedback and recognition.
+It is contradicted by the existence of results-only workplace environments that allow complete autonomy and are focused on performance and deliverables rather than managing employees.